 - The challenges of War Room, of Axis & Allies, and of other strategy games before it, prepare us for the great logistical struggles of the future.
 Grand schema of exploring new places, managing AI, and sharing our resources with billions yet unborn will require competent management on grand scales as yet unseen.

 MY FIRST PLAYTHROUGH OF WAR ROOM

-I played this game with my fellow Which Game First: A Boardgame Podcast panelists, Ed Povilaitis and Mike Grenier, both of whom have a reputation as master strategists.
+I played this game with two of my fellow Which Game First panelists: Ed Povilaitis and Mike Grenier, both of whom have a reputation as master strategists.
 Ed, who procured us a copy of the game (as he does with many games we review) made sure to get the expansion pack as well, just for good measure.
 The expansion comes with a neoprene play map that spanned his entire game table, and was still a pleasure to move pieces across.
 I played as Russia, starting the game by brazenly dispatching a stack of soldiers to ride the rails almost all the way to Kamchatka!